 Directing Trustee Brooks McCormick Jr. Trust for Animal Rights Law and Policy

 Prior to entering private law practice, Mr. Midura was a member of the tax department of a “big four” public accounting firm.
-His expertise in complex fiduciary (business entity, estate, and trust) planning and administration; charitable gift facilitation and related not-for-profit organizations; and private foundation matters uniquely qualifies him for his role as President, Executive Director, and General Counsel of the Brooks Institute for Animal Rights Law & Policy, Inc.
+His expertise in complex fiduciary (business entity, estate, and trust) planning and administration; charitable gift facilitation and related not-profit organizations; and private foundation matters uniquely qualifies him for his role as President, Executive Director, and General Counsel of the Brooks Institute for Animal Rights Law & Policy, Inc.

 Director of Administration/Project Manager The Brooks Institute